Visnes/kagi-theme/README.md

-# Custom Themes for Kagi the search engine
+# Custom Kagi Themes
-This is a repo that links to my collection of custom themes for use with the best search engine Kagi.
+A collection of custom themes for the Kagi search engine created by me.
+Ranging from the nostalgia inducing classic Mac OS 9 Platinum to the modern and sleek Liquid Glass from Mac OS Tahoe with everything in between.

 ## Themes